kttaroha/AtCoder/README.md

 # Solutions for AtCoder programming contests.
 - ### Abstract
-This repository stores the solutions for AtCoder programming contests (implemented in Python).
+This repository stores the solutions for AtCoder programming contests (implemented in Python3).
 All the solutions in this repository are tested by excuting supplied test cases and comfirmed as accurate.

 - ### Warnings!